 Applicants progress to the interview stage if they meet the benchmark of 25% for the combined CV and PPA scores.
 Furthermore, applicants who identify as Maori, Pasifika, Aboriginal, or Torres Strait Islander and meet eligibility requirements automatically proceed to the interview stage.

-OMS Education Officer notifies applicants on Monday, 11 July if invited for interview.
-Training centre representatives conduct centralised interviews on Saturday, 23 July.
+OMS Education Officer notifies applicants on Monday, 10 July if invited for interview.
+Training centre representatives conduct centralised interviews on Saturday, 22 July face-to-face in Sydney.

 Directors of Training notify applicants if offered a training position.